Fredericka Foster: Art career

 Foster has exhibited her work in numerous solo and group shows in the United States and Europe.
 Her solo exhibitions include five Water Way shows at the Fischbach Gallery in New York City, and an exhibition with an accompanying lecture at the Beacon Institute for Rivers and Estuaries.
 Notable group exhibitions include The Flag Project for the inauguration of the Rubin Museum of Art, and two exhibitions at the Cathedral of Saint John the Divine: the "groundbreaking" The Christa Project: Manifesting Divine Bodies on the feminine divine, and the Value of Sanctuary: Building a House Without Walls, all in New York City.

 In 2022, Foster participated in the "I AM WATER" juried exhibition by Ecoartspace, which featured her oil painting Molten Sea on a billboard in Manhattan.
 She has also been in exhibitions at ecoartspace in New Mexico, including ecoconsciousness (2020) and Earthkeepers Handbook (2023).
-In New York, her work appeared in Scape - Land City, Sea and Sky in Southold (2022), and for East End Arts in Riverhead, Detour IV (2023), and at their Hamptons Fine Art Fair booth in Southhampton (2024.)
+In New York, her work appeared in Scape - Land City, Sea and Sky in Southold (2022), and for East End Arts in Riverhead, Detour IV (2023), and at their Hamptons Fine Art Fair booth in Southampton (2024.)

 "Molten Sea" billboard on 46th Street at the West Side Highway in Manhattan for ecoartspace's I AM WATER 2022 exhibition.

 Foster and artist Hilda O'Connell contributed to Art Beyond Sight's publication Art Beyond Sight: A Resource Guide to Art, Creativity, and Visual Impairment, an educational book and compact disk designed to provide visual experiences to individuals with impaired sight and blind artists.
 A corresponding video, Art Beyond Sight: A Demonstration of Practical Techniques, was co-produced with the Museum of Modern Art.